-- Interested investors have a limited time window, often six to 12 months, to decide whether to invest.
+- A limited time window, often two to six months, to decide whether to invest.

 - The exact timing of the contributions varies, as does the total investment period.

-Investing in private capital funds carries risks that differ from those that come with investing in public markets.
+Investing in private market funds carries risks that differ from those that come with investing in public markets.

-- Liquidity.
+- Illiquidity.
 Investors who own stock in publicly traded companies can sell at essentially any time.
-“Private capital investments are generally considered illiquid, with an average commitment of 7-12 years.
+“Private market fund investments are generally considered illiquid, with an average commitment of 7-12 years.
 Although a secondary market may exist for some funds, it’s not as active as public markets,” Amin says.

-- Financial requests.
-Private capital investors must also be prepared to meet the commitments they make.
+- Binding commitments.
+Private market investors must also be prepared to meet the commitments they make.
 When a fund manager requests money, investors are legally obligated to provide it.

-While Amin encourages all qualified investors to consider private capital investments, he cautions it’s important to invest in appropriate funds.
-“There’s a very high dispersion of returns between the good fund managers and the not-so-good managers,” Amin explains.
-He and his colleagues follow a thorough process to understand potential risks before making a fund available to U.S. Bank Wealth Management clients.
+While Amin encourages all qualified investors to consider private market investments, he highlights the importance of manager selection.
+Investors committing to a private market fund are committing to a team of professionals.
+“There’s a very high dispersion of returns between the good fund managers and the not-so-good managers,” he explains.

 Private market investments can play an important role in portfolio diversification and can offer attractive absolute and risk-adjusted returns over the long term.
 Investors should be careful, however, due to identified risks, and variations in private market manager experience.
 An experienced and diligent private markets team can help individual investors navigate the landscape and identify appropriate high-potential opportunities.